orbeon/orbeon-forms-doc/configuration/properties/form-builder.md

 [SINCE Orbeon Forms 4.6]

-By default the Publish dialog proposes, upon successful publication of a form definition, shortcuts to navigate to the published form's New or Summary pages.
+By default, the Publish dialog proposes, upon successful publication of a form definition, shortcuts to navigate to the published form's New or Summary pages.

 <img alt="" src="/form-builder/images/publish-initial-after.png" width="502">